alcar21/WemosEM/README.md

 This is a fork of [@nephiel](https://github.com/Nephiel/MQTT-Power-Sensor) and [@Mottramlabs](https://github.com/Mottramlabs/MQTT-Power-Sensor) projects

-thanks to Dawies [www.domology.es](https://domology.es/medidor-de-consumo-no-invasivo-con-sct013-wemos-d1/) for his contributions and his tutorial
+Thanks to Dawies [www.domology.es](https://domology.es/medidor-de-consumo-no-invasivo-con-sct013-wemos-d1/) for his contributions and his tutorial

 The sensor uses a Wemos D1 Mini and a Non-invasive Split Core Current Transformer type 100A SCT-013-000, available on eBay.
 You can use Current Transformer type calibrated SCT-013-030 (30A), SCT-013-050 (50A) and others.
 Recomended Clamp 30A or higger.